 Conclusion on personal trainer business cards

-Business cards have been around for a long time, perhaps even a few centuries.
+Business cards have existed for a long time, perhaps even centuries.

 They are a tried and trusted method of reaching out to potential partners and clients.

 Using these pro tips will allow you to get the most out of this marketing opportunity.

 You must also realize that business cards in their traditional form have a low success rate in terms of converting clients.

 You should consider adding digital business cards to the mix.